 The Harvard B.A. degree diploma 1813-2000, by J. F. Coakley.
 11 pp., large oblong format, cased, including six specimen diplomas.
 50 copies, 2000.
 Types: Octavian, Ehrhardt, Dartmouth.

-This book was printed by the Jericho Press for the Harvard College Library.
-Copies may be still available at $300 from the Librarian's office, Houghton Library, Harvard University, Cambridge, MA 02138.
+This book was originally printed by the Jericho Press for the Harvard College Library.
+A few copies are available from the Press for

 The collects of the first English prayer book 1549 by Thomas Cranmer, edited by J. F. Coakley; with an introduction by Geoffrey Hill and a wood-engraved frontispiece by Jane Lydbury.
 6 + 89 pp., cased, 2002.
 Types: Ehrhardt, in red and black.